tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/条件键说明及使用示例_intl_en.md

 #### Condition key cos:prefix

-You can use the condition key `cos:prefix` to restrict the request parameter `prefix`.
+You can use the `cos:prefix` condition key to restrict the `prefix` request parameter.

 >!
-If the value of `prefix` contains special characters such as Chinese and `/`, the value must be encoded (URL encoding) before being written into the bucket policy.
+If the value of `prefix` contains special characters such as `/`, the value must be URL-encoded before being written into the bucket policy.
 >

 #### Example 1: allowing listing only objects in a specified directory of the bucket